How to figure out what is wrong with your telescope when the

 round star image at the center of the field if it is collimated

-properly.
-However, if the aim of the telescope (without coma
+However, if the telescope (without coma

-corrector) is adjusted so
+corrector) is moved so

 that the